A CHARLESTON TIMELINE BY DAYS

 1960 -- Hurricane Donna passes by the Carolina coastline, spawning a tornado that brought down three walls of the Bennett Rice Mill, c.
 1844.

-1752 -- The first breezes of what would become the Great Hurricane of 1752 began to pick up.
+1752 -- The first breezes of what would become the Great Hurricane of 1752 began to pick up during the afternoon.

 1752 -- One of the strongest hurricanes ever to strike the East Coast came ashore, blowing a large ship anchored in Charleston Harbor up Vanderhorst Creek (today's Water Street), striking the meeting house of a group of Baptists who had recently split from the city's main congregation, and finally coming to rest near Meeting Street.